God Needs Us

 Think for a moment.
 It is not only we who need God, but it is God, in the mystery of God Himself, who cherishes us, who runs after us, almost like a silly man after a lost son who wandered away.
 God needs us even more than we need God.

 I once was coming home with my mother and father in the car.
-And my mother, as you probably know if you know me well, she was a wonderful mother, devout Catholic, but she didn’t like Father Bittermann.
+And my mother, as you probably know if you know me well, she was a wonderful mother, devout Catholic, but she didn’t like our parish priest.

-And Father Bittermann delivered himself of another one of his sermons and she found it a little bit outrageous.
+And he’d delivered himself of another one of his sermons and she found it a little bit outrageous.

-And so, going home in the car, she was driving, she complained about it and said, “Oh, but Fr Bittermann blah, blah, blah.”
+And so, going home in the car, she was driving, she complained about it and said, “Oh, but Father blah, blah, blah.”

-And my father, who was a lovely man, smiled and winked at me, and we teased her a little bit about how come you love Jesus but you can’t love Father Bittermann.
+And my father, who was a lovely man, smiled and winked at me, and we teased her a little bit about how come you love Jesus but you can’t love Father.

 Finally, my father said to her, “Sarah Jane, I don’t know why you go to church at all.”